Discover the wonders of Europe and the Mediterranean on your dream vacation 718 777-5050 firstname.lastname@example.org

 Personal expenses, Tips to the guide and driver

-Visa (None Restricted Nationality): Amman Airport & Sheikh Hussein: Free of charge if stay is minimum 2 nights, will need passports details in advance - Allenby Bridge
+Visa (None Restricted Nationality): Amman Airport & Sheikh Hussein: Free of charge if the stay is a minimum of 2 nights, will need passports details in advance - Allenby Bridge

 Departure tax: Allenby Bridge or Sheikh Hussein - Amman Airport